ccrisc/metaAnalysis/README.md

 This is the repository for the implementation of a meta-analysis on true effect of minimum wage on wage inequality.
 The conducted study focuses on ten papers published in the period between 2004 and 2021 that target different regions worldwide, including both developed and developing countries.

-The meta-analysis is conducted using the package metafor for R.
+The meta-analysis is conducted using the package ´metafor´ for R.

 The organisation is as follow:
 - meta_code.R runs the meta-analysis logic.